mlubinsky/mlubinsky.github.com/airflow/README.md

 airflow list_tasks tutorial --tree

 # initialize the database
-airflow initdb # This creates airflow directory in home path with cfg files and logs folder.
+airflow initdb # This creates airflow directory in home path with airflow.cfg and logs folder.

 # start the web server, default port is 8080
 airflow webserver -p 8080